 - A focus on agile solutions rather than contemplative problem definition.

-- A subsequent focus on low hanging fruit – the easier problem to solve is often through tech, rather than the more complex wicked problems (thanks for this Steph Foster!)
+- A subsequent focus on low hanging fruit – the easier problem to solve is often through tech, rather than the more complex wicked problems

 - A focus on benefits realisation rather than value production – which often puts the emphasis squarely on efficiency.
 Humans are expensive right?